-FIFA and the AUNZ organizing committee thank fans and players around the world for the trust you have placed in us.
-We look forward to hosting the following World Cup, and we trust that the forty-eight finalists will compete in the spirit of fair play and friendship.
+FIFA and the AUNZ organizing committee thank fans Assuming an existing federation was willing to allow and players around the world for the trust you have the Martian team entry, qualification would likely placed in us.
+We look forward to hosting the following require them to play home-and-away legs against some World Cup, and we trust that the forty-eight finalists or all of the other competitors in that zone.
+Many will compete in the spirit of fair play and friendship.